-Implements Which Policy(ies) PHS-2.21; PHS-2.23 Responsible Department(s) Public Works Supporting Department(s) Community Development STATUS: The Department of Public Works periodically informs the public through mailings and online notifications about flood risks in the area.
+Implements Which Policy(ies) PHS-2.21; PHS-2.23 Responsible Department(s) Public Works Supporting Department(s) Community Development

+STATUS: The Department of Public Works periodically informs the public through mailings and online notifications about flood risks in the area.
 The County also provides maps and links to other agency maps that identify flood hazard areas and provide evacuation information.

-PHS Public Health and Safety Element Table 4-6: Public Health and Safety emergency restora PHS-M: Identify and Abate Critical Infrastructure.
+PHS-M: Identify and Abate Critical Infrastructure.
 The County shall inspect, monitor, and provide emergency restoration of local bridges and other critical transportation facilities when damaged during an earthquake event.
+(PSP)

+Implements Which Policy(ies) PHS-3.3

+Responsible Department(s) Public Works

+Supporting Department(s)

-(PSP) Implements Which Policy(ies) PHS-3.3 Responsible Department(s) Public Works Supporting Department(s) tment of Public Works inspects, monitors, and restores local bridges and critical ties in response to emergencies, including earthquake events. inform the public at nation on Geologic Hazards.
-The County shall continue existing County programs to bout methods to reinforce structures against geologic and seismic impacts, and shall s and preparedness in the event of a geologic or seismic hazard.
-(PI) Implements Which Policy(ies) PHS-3.1; PHS-3.2 Responsible Department(s) Office of Emergency Services Supporting Department(s) Community Development of Emergency Services has a website dedicated to emergency preparedness that n about what to do before, during, and after an earthquake.
+STATUS: The Department of Public Works inspects, monitors, and restores local bridges and critical transportation facilities in response to emergencies, including earthquake events.

+PHS-N: Public Information on Geologic Hazards.
+The County shall continue existing County programs to inform the public about methods to reinforce structures against geologic and seismic impacts, and shall promote awareness and preparedness in the event of a geologic or seismic hazard.
+(PI)

+Implements Which Policy(ies) PHS-3.1; PHS-3.2 Responsible Department(s) Office of Emergency Services Supporting Department(s) Community Development

+STATUS: The Office of Emergency Services has a website dedicated to emergency preparedness that contains information about what to do before, during, and after an earthquake.

 PHS-O: Community Wildfire Protection Plan.
 The County shall review and update the Community Wildfire Protection Plan every five years.
+(PSP)

-(PSP) Implements Which Policy(ies) PHS-4.1 Responsible Department(s) Office of Emergency Services Supporting Department(s) Community Development STATUS: In 2022, the State created the 2022 County Coordinator Statewide Grant Program, which is designed to assist counties with wildfire mitigation outreach and coordination.
+Implements Which Policy(ies) PHS-4.1 Responsible Department(s) Office of Emergency Services Supporting Department(s) Community Development

+STATUS: In 2022, the State created the 2022 County Coordinator Statewide Grant Program, which is designed to assist counties with wildfire mitigation outreach and coordination.
 As a result, in February 2023, the Board of Supervisors approved the Office of Emergency Services to hire a temporary staff member using grant funds to serve as the County Coordinator.
 In coordination with the Fire Chiefs Association, the coordinator position was added to conduct an initial census of wildfire mitigation work in San Joaquin County, attend workshops at the local and State level, identify and summarize actions of local groups, and provide regular reports and updates on collaborative efforts.
 The coordinator position was also added to assist in analyzing gaps in Countywide wildfire resiliency and emergency preparedness, and to develop recommendations to fill these needs.

-PHS Public Health and Safety Element Table 4-6: Public Health and Safety PHS-P: Emission Banking.
+PHS-P: Emission Banking.
 The County shall continue to support an emission banking program.
+(PSP)

-(PSP) Implements Which PHS-6.2 Policy(ies) Responsible Air Pollution Control District Department(s) Supporting Environmental Health, Community Development Department(s) STATUS: The Community Development Department continues to refer development projects to the San Joaquin Valley Air Pollution Control District (SJVAPCD) for review, and participation in SJVAPC programs, as applicable, including emission banking.
+Implements Which Policy(ies) PHS-6.2 Responsible Department(s) Air Pollution Control District Supporting Department(s) Environmental Health, Community Development

+STATUS: The Community Development Department continues to refer development projects to the San Joaquin Valley Air Pollution Control District (SJVAPCD) for review, and participation in SJVAPC programs, as applicable, including emission banking.

 PHS-Q: Agricultural Best Practices Implementation.
-To implement best practices, the County shall work with agricultural organizations and stakeholders to: create an outreach program to inform farmers about ways to: reduce fertilizer application with minimal to no effects on crop yield; reduce agricultural burning; and manage the collection and processing of manure and animal waste; and develop an outreach and incentives program (e.g., rebate opportunities, waive permit fees, registration amnesty program) to encourage farmers to improve the efficiency of irrigation pumps.
-(IGC/PI) Implements Which PHS-6.8 Policy(ies) Responsible Community Development Department(s) Supporting Environmental Health Department(s)
+To implement best practices, the County shall work with agricultural organizations and stakeholders to:

+- create an outreach program to inform farmers about ways to: reduce fertilizer application with minimal to no effects on crop yield; reduce agricultural burning; and manage the collection and processing of manure and animal waste; and - develop an outreach and incentives program (e.g., rebate opportunities, waive permit fees, registration amnesty program) to encourage farmers to improve the efficiency of irrigation pumps.
+(IGC/PI)

+Implements Which Policy(ies) PHS-6.8 Responsible Department(s) Community Development Supporting Department(s) Environmental Health